hobbsAU/docker-borgmatic/README.md

 Config Directory | Description
  --- | ---
-/srv/backup/borgconf | this is used to hold borg configuration data such as repo keyfile /srv/backup/borgcache | used to hold borg cache information and speeds up backups significantly /srv/backup/borgmaticconf | must include the borgmatic "config.yaml"

-If using a remote SSH repo then you will also need to configure keys and any SSH config parameters for the remote host.
+/srv/backup/borgconf | Used to hold borg configuration data such as repo keyfile under a subdirectory keys/repokeyfile /srv/backup/borgcache | Used to hold borg cache information and speeds up backups significantly /srv/backup/borgmaticconf | Directory must include the borgmatic "config.yaml" /home/user/.ssh | If using a remote SSH repo then you will also need to configure keys and any SSH config parameters for the remote host.
 This is typically stored in the user's .ssh directory.
-/home/user/.ssh

 ## Usage